oracle/python-cx_Oracle/doc/src/api_manual/connection.rst

     established.
 Client initiated connections are only available in Oracle Client 19.4 and Oracle Database 19.4 and higher.

+    .. versionadded:: 6.4

-    *New in version 6.4:* The parameters ipAddress, groupingClass, groupingValue, groupingType and name were added.
+        The parameters ipAddress, groupingClass, groupingValue, groupingType
+        and name were added.

+    .. versionadded:: 7.3

+        The parameter clientInitiated was added.

     .. note::